 These three spotlights give you a balanced view of:

-• What you can lean on easily (Least Effort)
+What you can lean on easily (Easier for You)

-• What you might need to manage differently (Most Effort)
+What you might need to manage differently (Harder for You)

 When planning development, this structure helps you focus energy where it will have the most meaningful, sustainable impact.